 This section is about your benefits for medical care.
 These benefits are described in the "Benefits and Your Cost Share" section.
-In some cases, different rules apply to a request for a Medicare Part B prescription drug.
-In those cases, we will explain how the rules for Medicare Part B prescription drugs are different from the rules for medical items and services.
+In some cases, different rules apply to a request for a Part B prescription drug.
+In those cases, we will explain how the rules for Part B prescription drugs are different from the rules for medical items and services.

-This section tells you what you can do if you are in any of the following situations:
+This section tells what you can do if you are in any of the following situations:

-• You are not getting certain medical care you want, and you believe that this is covered by our plan.
-Ask for a coverage decision

-- We will not approve the medical care your doctor or other medical provider wants to give you, and you believe that this care is covered by our plan.
+- You are not getting certain medical care you want, and you believe that this is covered by our plan.
+Ask for a coverage decision - We will not approve the medical care your doctor or other medical provider wants to give you, and you believe that this care is covered by our plan.
 Ask for a coverage decision - You have received medical care that you believe should be covered by our plan, but we have said we will not pay for this care.
 Make an appeal - You have received and paid for medical care that you believe should be covered by our plan, and you want to ask us to reimburse you for this care.
 Send us the bill - You are being told that coverage for certain medical care you have been getting that we previously approved will be reduced or stopped, and you believe that reducing or stopping this care could harm your health.
 Make an appeal

-Note: If the coverage that will be stopped is for hospital Services, home health care, Skilled Nursing Facility care, or Comprehensive Outpatient Rehabilitation Facility (CORF) services, you need to read "How to Ask Us to Cover a Longer Inpatient Hospital Stay if You Think the Doctor Is Discharging You Too Soon" and "How to Ask Us to Keep Covering Certain Medical Services if You Think Your Coverage is Ending Too Soon" of this section.
+Note: If the coverage that will be stopped is for hospital Services, home health care, Skilled Nursing Facility care, or Comprehensive Outpatient Rehabilitation Facility

+Group ID: 35995 Kaiser Permanente Senior Advantage (HMO) with Part D Contract: 6 Version: 9 EOC# 47 Effective: 1/1/25-12/31/25 Issue Date: September 25, 2024 (CORF) services, you need to read "How to Ask Us to Cover a Longer Inpatient Hospital Stay if You Think the Doctor Is Discharging You Too Soon" and "How to Ask Us to Keep Covering Certain Medical Services if You Think Your Coverage is Ending Too Soon" of this section.
 Special rules apply to these types of care.